HumanAssisted/JACS/docs/schema/signature.md

 ## fields

-fields fields from document were used to generate signature.
-Defaults to id and version of doc.
+fields fields from document which were used to generate signature.

 `fields`